akzaidi/deep_learning_tools_for_dsvm/README.md

 * [caffe](https://github.com/BVLC/caffe): Deep learning library from Berkeley.
 Code in C++.
 * [torch](https://github.com/torch/torch7): Mathematical framework for deep learning.
 Code in Lua and C.
 * [chainer](https://github.com/pfnet/chainer): Deep learning library based in caffe.
 Code in python.
 * [theano](https://github.com/Theano/Theano): Mathematical framework for deep learning.
-Code in python
+Code in python.

 To install them all, just log in in your DSVM (in Linux) and write: